|

 Quick-quick Slow and quick-quick slow

-AMERICAN TANGO
+TANGO

-style, in contrast to modern Argentine style (which some
+In contrast to modern Argentine style (which

-The music has strong Spanish Flamenco and Italian connections,
+Tango music has strong Spanish Flamenco and Italian connections,

 especially in the bel canto vocal style, and the overall dramatic